 - Glue bottle for each grandchild

-- Grandkids create a drawing using glue as their “pencil.”
-They can do random designs, hearts, flowers, bugs, butterflies, buildings, etc.
+- Create a drawing using glue as the “pencil.”
+You can do random designs, hearts, flowers, bugs, butterflies, buildings, etc.

 - Let the glue completely dry—may take overnight

-- Supply liquid watercolors for them to paint their drawing.
+- Supply liquid watercolors to paint their drawing.
 The glue design will “pop” from the canvas

 - Have each grandchild share their experience of how they feel about the process and their finished design.

 This project requires both left and right-brained thinking as logic, creativity, and process come into play. (idea: The Artful Parent).

 #4 Following Directions & Understanding Steps: Making fingernail polish, body sugar scrubs, lip balms, and soaps

 I have 6 very girly-girl granddaughters and the 4 older ones wanted to learn how to make fingernail polish, lip balms, soaps, and body scrubs.
 We divided up the jobs and made all of these in 1 hour.

 This activity requires step-by-step directions and each must be followed exactly to achieve the desired result.
 It’s a lot like life.
 There are no shortcuts in life—each step is necessary, teaches lessons, and takes you one step closer to achieving success.
 Most of the supplies I ordered from Majestic Mountain Sage